 More About Dave...

-In August of 2017, Dave was working outside a cafe in Oakland when a petty thief grabbed his laptop containing many of his unreleased recordings.
-Dave pursued the thief and was struck down by the getaway vehicle as they fled.
+In August of 2017, Dave was working outside a cafe in Oakland when a thief grabbed his laptop containing many of his unreleased recordings.
+Dave pursued the thief as they fled and was struck down by the getaway vehicle.

 Since his passing, most of his large body of work has been gathered (including backups of most of the work originally feared lost in the theft) and an ongoing project is underway to preserve and release much of it over time.
 This effort has been greatly fueled by Dave's friends, who have not only raised funds, offered material and information but have contributed their time and talents to help bring this project to fruition and see that Dave's music lives on.